eellak/gsoc2019-diyrobot/3D_designs/README.md

 # The designs of the DIY-Robot kit

 Here you can find all the stl files for the kit.
-For instructions and images visit the wiki of the repository .
+For instructions and images visit the Wiki](https://github.com/eellak/gsoc2019-diyrobot/wiki)  of the repository .
 ![components](../assets/images/components.png)

 * Socket System templates
   * Connection System between components blocks :white_check_mark:
   * Lock System between for components blocks :white_check_mark: